PLA (polylactic acid) is one of the most popular filaments for FDM 3D printing.

 Ethyl acetate has low toxicity

-Ethyl acetate is flammable and is carcinogenic
+Ethyl acetate is flammable

 Methyl ethyl ketone (MEK), also known as butanone, is an organic compound that has many applications.
 The solvent is used to disinfect surgical tools, clean electronics, manufacture paint, and more.
 Many cleaning products, varnishes, paint removers, and adhesives also contain MEK.